lucapalamenti/GeographyApp/README.md

 - When hovering over a county in create mode only that polygon is shaded
 - When dragging from one element into another (both within the same parent) in the learn gamemode, if the parent region is also the name of a region (ex: washington state and washington county) then the entire parent region gets highlighted
 - List gamemodes display parent regions without regions of type "enabled" in list, even though they have no regions to type
+- If game ends within 2 seconds of clicking a region, the region stays clickable when reviewing map

 ## Things I need to remember